-The Company issued, within the scope of its 4th issue, simple debentures, not convertible into shares, the amount of R\$1,500,000, with the aim of optimizing the financial cost and lengthening the profile of its gross debt, maintaining its solid cash position, considering that the net funds got from the issue were fully and exclusively used for the early redemption of all simple debentures, not convertible into shares, of the unsecured type, in a single series, of the 3rd issue of the Company.
-The debt ratio was -1.0 and the current liquidity ratio was 1.9, following the levels of 2021.
-The overall liquidity ratio as of December 31, 2022 closed at 1.1, demonstrating the ability of the Company and its subsidiaries to meet their long-term commitments.
+In 2022, within the scope of its 4th issue, the Company issued simple debentures, not convertible into shares, in the amount of R\$1,500,000 aiming at optimizing the financial cost and lengthening the profile of its gross debts, maintaining its solid cash position.
+In 2023, the debt ratio was -1.1 and the current liquidity ratio was 1.9, following the levels of 2022.
+The overall liquidity ratio as of December 31, 2023 closed at 1.1, showing the ability of the Company and its subsidiaries to meet their long-term commitments.

-d. sources of financing used for working capital and for investment in non-current assets e. financing sources for working capital and investments in non-current assets intended to be used to cover liquidity deficiencies
+d. sources of financing used for working capital and for investment in non-current assets

-The working capital and the investments in non-current assets were financed predominantly by own funds arising from the operational generation of cash, by funds from debenture issued by the Company, as detailed in section 2.1.(f)i.
+The working capital and the investments in non-current assets were financed predominantly by own funds arising from the operational generation of cash and by funds from debentures issued by the Company, as detailed in section 2.1.(f)i.